Shift debts to your mortgage?

+Putting your debt on a low mortgage rate sounds sensible but could actually end up costing more, risking your home, or putting you in DREADED negative equity.
 Whether the additional borrowing's to pay off debt or pay for a new kitchen or holiday, your mortgage shouldn't necessarily be the first port of call.
-The problem isn't that it is wrong per se, in fact often it's a good move, but the issue is many people see it as a no-brainer solution.
+The problem isn't that it's wrong per se, but the issue is many people see it as a no-brainer solution.

 Before you do it, consider these three key things:

-Debt should always be planned for and budgeted, so whether you’re borrowing the money to refurbish your kitchen, or to buy a new car, you should always consider how you are going to repay the money borrowed.
+Debt should always be planned for and budgeted.
+Whether you're borrowing the money to refurbish your kitchen, or to buy a new car, you should always consider how you are going to repay it.

 If you can plan and budget your savings to pay for your purchase, then this is always preferable.
 If you can't, then remember that there are many risks associated with raising debt on your mortgage – it will not be a cheap option!

 A word of warning: if your intention for borrowing money on your mortgage is to pay off existing debt, don't do it.
-Instead read our Debt Problems guide for help on what to do if you’re in this situation.
+Instead read our Debt problems guide for help on what to do if you're in a debt situation.

 This is best explained by some simple numbers...

-So that's a total £80,000 interest cost.
-Now let's say we use the mortgage to clear the credit card debt.
+So that's a total cost of £80,000 in interest.
+Now let's say we use the mortgage to clear the credit card debt: